 Art.
-1. Scope of application
+1. Scope of Application

-This Regulation supplements the Regulation of the PhD Courses of the University of Perugia issued by Rectoral Decree (D.R.) no. 620/2022 of 11 March 2022 (hereinafter referred to as "Regulation of the University Doctoral Courses") and regulates the objectives, articulation, organizational structures, operation, and organization of the educational offer of the PhD Course in Industrial and Information Engineering.
+These Guidelines (GLs) supplement the Regulation of the PhD Courses of the University of Perugia issued by Rectoral Decree (D.R.) no. 620/2022 of 11 March 2022 (hereinafter referred to as "Regulation of the University Doctoral Courses") and regulates the objectives, articulation, organizational structures, operation, and organization of the educational offer of the PhD Course in Industrial and Information Engineering.

 Art.
-2. Approval and amendment of the Regulations
+2. Approval and Amendment of the Guidelines

-This Regulation is proposed by the Doctoral Board of the PhD Course in Industrial and Information Engineering, and it is approved by the Department of Engineering Council.
-Any modification of the Regulation is proposed by the Doctoral Board with a resolution approved by a simple majority of those entitled, and subsequently approved by the Department Council.
+These GLs are proposed by the Doctoral Board of the PhD Course in Industrial and Information Engineering, and they are approved by the Department of Engineering Council.
+Any modification of the GLs is proposed by the Doctoral Board with a resolution approved by a simple majority of those entitled.

 Art.
-3. Objectives and articulation of the PhD Course
+3. Objectives and Articulation of the PhD Course

 In addition to the general aims of the doctoral courses (reported in the Regulation of the University Doctoral Courses), the PhD Course aims to study and develop new models, methods, and technologies for the scientific-disciplinary sectors of industrial and information engineering, through a highly qualifying training course, which allows PhD students to achieve autonomous research skills of international level.
-The training and research activities are organized with the System of Training Credits (CF) and divided into curricula, which refer to one or more scientific-disciplinary sectors characterizing industrial and information engineering, as reported in the accreditation form of each activated cycle.
+The training and research activities are articulated into distinct curricula, which refer to one or more scientific-disciplinary sectors characterizing industrial and information engineering, as reported in the accreditation form of each activated cycle.